kargilraja2005/simple-notes-assistant/README.md

-# simple-notes-assistant
-It lets you create, edit, delete, and search notes by title, with extra features like pinning important notes to the top, a dark mode for comfortable reading, and a built-in quiz builder where you can write your own questions for any note and test yourself.
+Simple Notes Assistant is a beginner-friendly note-taking web app built with HTML, CSS, and JavaScript on the frontend, and Python Flask with SQLite on the backend.
+It lets you create, edit, delete, and search notes by title, with extra features like pinning important notes to the top, a dark mode for comfortable reading, and a built-in quiz builder where you can write your own questions for any note and test yourself